A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Cycle Walk

-Both of these walks are closely related to the Up-Down Walk on spaning forests.
-In the Up-Down Walk two trees in the forest are joined by adding a single edge.
-If initially the forest was an element of $\mathcal{F}_d$, then after the joining move the forest is an element of $\mathcal{F}_{d-1}$.
+Both the $Q_\treeOne$ and $Q_\treeTwo$ walks are closely related to the Up-Down Walk on spanning forests \cite{russo2018linking, anari2021logconcavepolynomialsivapproximate}.
+In the Up-Down Walk, two trees in the forest are joined by adding a single edge.
+If initially the forest was an element of $\mathcal{F}_d$, then after the joining move, the forest is an element of $\mathcal{F}_{d-1}$.
 One can choose one of the trees in the forest to split in two by removing a single edge.
 The resulting forest will be in $\mathcal{F}_{d}$.
-The term ``Up-Down '' refers to the fact that one moves from $\mathcal{F}_{d}$ up to $\mathcal{F}_{d-1}$ adding an edge, the ``up'' step and then back to $\mathcal{F}_{d}$ by removing an edge, the ``down'' step.
+The term ``Up-Down'' refers to the fact that one moves from $\mathcal{F}_{d}$ up to $\mathcal{F}_{d-1}$ adding an edge, the ``up'' step, and then back to $\mathcal{F}_{d}$ by removing an edge, the ``down'' step.

-By creating cycles, rather than just joining two trees and then splinting a random tree as in the Down-Up Walk, we expect the 1-Tree and 2-Tree Cycle Walks to be able to better preserve the population balances.
-In this way the Cycle Walks preserve one of the main strengths of RECOM in that population balances are built into the algorithm.
-However, like nearest-neighbor Metropolized Single Node Flip, Cycle Walks allow small moves that are less tied to a particular graph structure in contrast to RECOM.
-Yet like the Swendsen–Wang algorithm \cite{SwendsenWang,fifield2020automated}, a generalization of nearest-neighbor Metropolized Single Node Flip, that allows more than one node on the boundary to flip, the Cycle Walks allow both small and large moves with reasonable probability.
-In this way, the Cycle Walk is less tied to a particular graph structure while still allowing some more global moves to accelerate escaping energetic barriers.
-For these reasons we expect Metropolized Cycle to be able to sample from a wider range of measures than some other methods.
-This is supported by our numerical experiments in \Cref{sec:ratesGammaNC} and \Cref{sec:ConvergenceRegularLattices} which show that Cycle Walk mixes well at $\gamma$ much closer to one.
-In \Cref{sec:structureCycleWalk}, we see that Cycle Walk proposes moves at a variety of scales that possibly allow it to have more proposed moves accepted across a range of $\gamma$ and other modifications to the score function.
+When sampling cycles across adjacent districts with the 2-Tree Cycle Walk, the cycle lengths and possible ways to cut the cycle are capable of making both large and small structural changes.
+Thus, we preserve RECOM's ability to make large-scale changes while also preserving the ability to make the small localized changes that occur in the Flip Walk/Single Node Flip algorithm, all while maintaining population balance.
+Like the Swendsen–Wang algorithm \cite{SwendsenWang,fifield2020automated}, the range of allowable changes allows the algorithm to adapt to particular measures and graph structures.
+The Cycle Walk can thus make locally adaptive moves while also allowing global moves to accelerate escaping energetic barriers.
+For these reasons, we expect the Metropolized Cycle Walk to be able to sample from a wider range of measures than some other methods.
+This is supported by our numerical experiments in \Cref{sec:ratesGammaNC} and \Cref{sec:ConvergenceRegularLattices}, which show that Cycle Walk mixes well for values of $\gamma$ much closer to one when compared with RECOM.
+In \Cref{sec:structureCycleWalk}, we see that Cycle Walk proposes moves at a variety of scales that may allow more proposed moves to be accepted across a range of $\gamma$ and other modifications to the score function.